-The LGHIB may not, under federal law, restrict benefits for any hospital length of stay in connection with childbirth for the mother or newborn child to less than 48 hours following a normal vaginal delivery, or less that 96 hours following a cesarean section, or require that a provider obtain authorization from the LGHIP or insurance issuer for prescribing a length of stay not in excess of the above periods.
+The LGHIB may not, under federal law, restrict benefits for any hospital length of stay in connection with childbirth for the mother or newborn child to less than 48 hours following a normal vaginal delivery, or less than 96 hours following a cesarean section, or require that a provider obtain authorization from the LGHIP or insurance issuer for prescribing a length of stay not in excess of the above periods.
 However, if the inpatient hospital stay is greater than 48 hours for vaginal delivery and 96 hours for Cesarean Section, post admission review must be obtained from BCBS.

-NOTE: Newborns who remain hospitalized after the mother is discharged will require certification of medical necessity from BCBS.
+NOTE: Newborns who remain hospitalized after the mother is discharged will require certification of medical necessity from BCBS and will be considered to be a separate hospital admission.